Skip to content

 • Blob name - json-eval($.fileName)

-13. Finally, drag and drop the Respond Mediator to send back the response from the downloadBlob operation.
+13. Finally, add the Respond Mediator to send back the response from the downloadBlob operation.

 Microsoft Azure Storage use case

-14. Create the next API resource, which is /deleteblob by dragging and dropping another API resource to the design view.
-This API resource will retrieve information from the incoming HTTP POST request such as the container name and blob name and delete the blob from Microsoft Azure Storage.
+14. Follow the same steps to create the next API resource, /deleteblob.
+This API resource will retrieve information from the incoming HTTP POST request, such as the container name and blob name, and delete the blob from Microsoft Azure Storage.

 • Container Name - json-eval($.containerName)